 Brighton, a lively coastal city in East Sussex, England, is known for its lovely coastline, eclectic culture, and vibrant atmosphere.
 Whatever your tastes and interests, Brighton has plenty of exciting activities and attractions on offer.

-Spending a weekend in Brighton, my party of four took the train from London and rented an apartment online.
+Spending a weekend in Brighton, our party of four took the train from London and rented an apartment online.
 It worked out much cheaper than staying in a motel or even hostel in the area and was a lovely, central place to stay.

-Visit Brighton Pier
+Visit the iconic Brighton Pier

 The main attraction in Brighton is of course the famous pier and it is a must-visit.
 We spent hours exploring the pier, buying the famous Brighton Rock Candy, attempting to win on the sideshow stalls, watching the roller-coasters and playing arcade games.
 It has a really wholesome, old-school fun feeling.

 We also had a fish pedicure where little fish nibble the dead skin cells off your feet.
 If you have ticklish feet it can be challenging to put your feet in the water and get used to the crazy feeling of fish swimming around and nibbling!
 My feet were incredibly smooth afterwards though!

 Adjacent to the pier we found a challenging mini golf course as well as the Brighton Wheel which I’m sad to hear has since been removed.
 It went around at least 3 times with interesting commentary on the history and sights of the area which enabled us to get our bearings.

 The Royal Pavilion is a unique palace built for the Prince Regent (later King George IV).
 We admired the architecture from the stunning gardens but you can go into the palace itself to see the opulent interiors and gain insight into the city’s royal history.